arnaudpion/prisma-cloud-rbac-poc/README.md

  - **PC_PY_URL** : Prisma Cloud API Endpoint - please refer to https://pan.dev/prisma-cloud/api/cspm/api-urls/

 ### Running the scripts
-Please note that the scripts are provided 'as is' for testing/POC purpose, and are not production-grade.

 **01_create_rbac_py**
  - Authenticates with Prisma Cloud